itchyshin/Meta-analysis_tutorial/README.md

 ### Intended audience:

-- Our target audience is broad, and includes beginners to senior researchers who might have already conducted meta-analyses in environmental sciences.
+- Our target audience is broad, and includes beginners and students to senior researchers who might have already conducted meta-analyses in environmental sciences.

 - While the material covered is mostly relevant to researchers from environmental sciences, the tutorial should be accessible to meta-analysts from other disciplines.